Teaching with Emotional Intelligence: Professional Development for the People Who Work in Education

 - Education departments of universities

-Here is some feedback from teachers and principals who have done this professional development:
+Here is some feedback from teachers and principals who have done this professional development for teachers:

 Learning new or revising life skills/emotional well-being skills needs attention and focus regularly because in the day in/day out way that life can roll along for most folk, we forget how to gain the best of ourselves and others

 The course is an enjoyable program, an opportunity to learn about how we can continue to feed ourselves with thoughts and beliefs and we have the power to choose whether these are positive or negative.
 It’s also an opportunity to realise the power we have as a teacher to positively influence the emotional development and intelligence of our students

 T. Dillon, Teachers

 I found the course amazingly valuable and useful.
 Ronit’s stories and anecdotes were very interesting.
 Her skill level, creativity and flexibility were fantastic.
 She was personal and interesting.
 I want all my teachers to do this course